 Plus, when I first started using Pinterest for my blog I had never used it before (not even for pinning home inspo or baking recipes to try!).
 So I knew how difficult it was to put the time into really learning Pinterest as a marketing tool.
 I am still learning of course, but I wanted to offer my assistance so others didn’t have to go through months (or in my case years) of learning Pinterest if they didn’t have the time!

 Q2.
 Did you take any Pinterest virtual assistant course to get you started?
 If so, will you recommend it?

 A: I took Megan’s VA Ninja course, and I absolutely loved it!

-It was exactly what I needed to take the leap to start offering services, and it was a lot cheaper than you find other courses on how to become a Pinterest VA.
+It was exactly what I needed to take the leap to start offering services, and it was a lot cheaper than you find other courses on how to become a Pinterest Virtual Assistant.

-I’ve found that I’ve learnt a lot more now that I am working with clients than when I first started out, but I do think without taking Megan’s Pinterest virtual assistant course I wouldn’t have started doing this.
+I’ve found that I’ve learned a lot more now that I am working with clients than when I first started out, but I do think without taking Megan’s Pinterest virtual assistant course I wouldn’t have started doing this.